• Art magazine

 (translated from Spanish)

-In her book Frida: El Pincel de la Angustia, Martha put together testimonials from Frida's social environment.
-Friends, doctors, colleagues and family spoke to the author to enrich the artist's biography.
+In her book Frida: El pincel de la angustia, Martha compiled accounts from Frida's social circle.
+Friends, doctors, colleagues, and family spoke with the author to enrich the artist's biography.

-[…] I left the bedroom towards Frida's bed.
-She had her eyes open, rigid and looked aside.
-Her right arm dangled out of bed.
-I touched her, I called her: "Daughter, what happened to you?"
-I felt how she got cold and called Manuel to come up and warn Mr. Rivera in his study what happened to the girl Frida. "
+[…] I left the bedroom and headed towards Frida's bed.
+Her eyes were open, staring to the side.
+Her right arm dangled off the bed.
+I touched her, I called out to her: “Daughter, what has happened to you?”
+I felt her growing cold, and I called to Manuel to come upstairs and warn Mr. Rivera in his study about what had happened to the girl, Frida.”

 (translated from Spanish)

-Frida's death certificate states that the cause of death was a "pulmonary embolism" .
-However, there can be several causes.
-Her biographer tells us of two: an inevitable death due to physical deterioration and an involuntary suicide due to an overdose of demerol .
+Frida's death certificate states that the cause of death was a "pulmonary embolism."
+However, there could be several reasons for this.
+Her biographer tells us of two: an inevitable death due to physical deterioration and an involuntary suicide due to a Demerol overdose .

-As far as the first is concerned, Martha Zamora confirms that Frida Kahlo was aware of the enormous effort that required her condition for the people in her environment.
-Diego Rivera was responsible for coordinating the support that she kept alive.
-However, Frida saw how her husband's condition deteriorated.
-These fatigue phenomena motivated Frida to surrender to the conditions that her body imposed on her.
+Regarding the first point, Martha Zamora affirms that Frida Kahlo was aware of the enormous strain her condition placed on those around her.
+Diego Rivera was responsible for coordinating the support that kept her alive.
+However, Frida witnessed her husband's deteriorating condition.
+This exhaustion motivated Frida to submit to the conditions her body imposed upon her.

-In the scenario of an overdose, the biographer indicates that Frida's dependence on Demerol became increasingly stronger.
-In her diary there is an extremely sad sentence as the last entry:
+In the scenario of an overdose, the biographer points out that Frida's dependence on Demerol became increasingly severe.
+The last entry in her diary contains an extremely sad sentence:

-I hope that the departure is happy and I hope that I will never come back. "
+I hope that the departure is joyful and I hope that I never come back

-I am firmly convinced that it could be an overdose of Demerol that the dependent person injected (because she injected herself on many occasions) when she woke up in the middle of the night. "
+I am firmly convinced that it could be an overdose of Demerol injected by the addicted person (because she injected herself on many occasions) when she woke up in the middle of the night.”

-Frida Kahlo, who did not experience the recognition that she enjoys today during his lifetime, was solemnly buried in the Palace of Fine Arts.
-With the support of Andrés Iduarte , a former classmate and director of the National Institute of Fine Arts , the funeral service was able to take place in this important place.
+Frida Kahlo, who did not receive the recognition during her lifetime that she enjoys today, was given a ceremonial burial at the Palace of Fine Arts.
+Thanks to the support of Andrés Iduarte , a former classmate and director of the National Institute of Fine Arts , the funeral service was able to take place at this prestigious venue.

 Supplement of Frida Kahlo in the Palacio de Bellas Artes

-Supporting of Frida Kahlo in the Palacio de Bellas Artes
+Frida Kahlo's funeral at the Palacio de Bellas Artes.

-Martha Zamora reports that even the former President Lázaro Cárdenas was one of the personalities on the left in this photo who took part in the funeral.
-An important political act occurred as Arturo García Bustos, another student, placed the flag of the Mexico Communist Party on the coffin.
+Martha Zamora reports that even former President Lázaro Cárdenas was among the figures seen on the left of this photograph who attended the funeral.
+A significant political act occurred when Arturo García Bustos, another student, placed the flag of the Mexican Communist Party on the coffin.

-This political act had an impact on Andrés Iduarte, who had to resign from his office, and Frida's work.
-Frida Kahlos Works not exhibited in Mexico for over twenty years
+This political act had repercussions for Andrés Iduarte, who was forced to resign from his post, as well as for Frida's work.
+For over twenty years, Frida Kahlo's works not exhibited in Mexico.

-70 years after her death, Frida Kahlo is seen and revered as an icon all over the world.
-It stands for countless people for the power to change.
-Frida, feminist, disabled, broken, social fighter and proud woman, arouses the desire in us to learn more about her, to stand up for just concerns and courageously meet the challenges of life.
+Seventy years after her death, Frida Kahlo is revered and admired worldwide as an icon.
+For countless people, she represents the power to effect change.
+Frida, feminist, disabled, broken, social activist, and proud woman, awakens in us the desire to learn more about her, to stand up for just causes, and to bravely face life's challenges.

 Frida Kahlo's life – shaped by pain, will to live and creativity

-Frida Kahlo was not only a painter, but also a combative woman who reinforced her life in her art.
-Her work is deeply autobiographically and traversed by elements of Mexican culture, personal pain and political engagement.
-At the age of six, she fell ill with Polio, which led to a lasting disability.
+Frida Kahlo was not only a painter, but also a combative woman who wove her life into her art.
+Her work is deeply autobiographical and permeated with elements of Mexican culture, personal pain, and political activism.
+At the age of six, she contracted polio, which resulted in a permanent disability.

-Later, at the age of 18, she suffered serious injuries in the event of a bus accident.
-These not only shaped their physical well -being, but also the motives and topics of their art.
+Later, at the age of 18, she suffered severe injuries in a bus accident.
+These injuries not only affected her physical well-being but also the motifs and themes of her art.

-Thoughtful Frida Kahlo (approx. 1944) - Photography from the Manuel Álvarez Bravo collection
+Frida Kahlo in contemplation (c.
+1944) - photograph from the Manuel Álvarez Bravo Collection

-Thoughtful Frida Kahlo (approx. 1944)-Photography from the Manuel Álvarez Bravo
+Thoughtful Frida Kahlo (ca. 1944) – Photograph from the Manuel Álvarez Bravo Collection

-Her most famous works, including "the broken pillar" and "Self -portrait with thorn neck band and Kolibri", mirrors n resisted their physical and emotional agony, but also their irrepressible life energy and creativity.
+Her most famous works, including "The Broken Column" and "Self-Portrait with Thorn Necklace and Hummingbird", reflect her physical and emotional suffering, but also her boundless energy and creativity.

 Frida's influence on pop culture

-Frida Kahlo has established itself as an icon of pop culture, similar to Andy Warhol in the USA.
-Your distinctive self -portraits are recognized worldwide and your visual language can be found on everything, from clothing to household items.
+Frida Kahlo has established herself as a pop culture icon, much like Andy Warhol in the USA.
+Her distinctive self-portraits are recognized worldwide, and her visual language can be found on everything from clothing to household objects.

-Her striking eyebrows and colorful costumes from Tehuantepec have almost become a synonym for creative rebels.
+Their distinctive eyebrows and colorful traditional costumes from Tehuantepec have almost become synonymous with creative rebels.

-Although Frida had only moderate success during his lifetime, her talent and influence are celebrated worldwide today.
-In memory of their 70th anniversary of death, numerous exhibitions and events take place that pay tribute to their work and their life.
+Although Frida enjoyed only moderate success during her lifetime, her talent and influence are celebrated worldwide today.
+To commemorate the 70th anniversary of her death, numerous exhibitions and events are taking place, paying tribute to her work and life.

-The Casa Azul, its former house in Coyoacán, is now a museum that attracts countless visitors and gives a deep insight into their lives and work.
+Casa Azul, her former home in Coyoacán, is now a museum that attracts countless visitors and provides a deep insight into her life and work.

-La Casa Azul - The former house of the artist is a museum today
+La Casa Azul - The artist's former house is now a museum

-La Casa Azul - the former house of the artist is a museum today
+La Casa Azul – The artist's former house is now a museum

-Frida Kahlos influence is not just limited to painting.
-Her topics - from identity and postcolonialism to gender and class - have become central discourses in contemporary art and society.
-Young artists and activists worldwide refer to Frida as a pioneer and inspiration.
+Frida Kahlo's influence extends beyond painting.
+Her themes—from identity and postcolonialism to gender and class—have become central discourses in contemporary art and society.
+Young female artists and activists worldwide cite Frida as a pioneer and inspiration.

-An extraordinary exhibition on Frida Kahlo will take place in France from September 18, 2024 to March 2, 2025: ¡Viva La Vida!
-In the Grand Palais Immersif in Paris.
+An extraordinary exhibition on Frida Kahlo will take place in France from September 18, 2024 to March 2, 2025: ¡Viva La Vida! at the Grand Palais Immersif in Paris.

-Numerous events also take place in Mexico, including a new play about their lives and the already mentioned documentary, which shows previously unknown film materials and interviews with people who knew them personally.
+Numerous events are also taking place in Mexico, including a new play about her life and the aforementioned documentary film, which shows previously unknown film footage and interviews with people who knew her personally.

 Frida Kahlo was more than just a painter.
-She was a fighter, a pioneer and a woman who converted her deepest pain points into art.
+She was a fighter, a pioneer, and a woman who transformed her deepest pain points into art.

-It reminds us that true beauty and expressiveness can grow from the darkest moments of our life.
+It reminds us that true beauty and expressiveness can emerge from the darkest moments of our lives.

-Even 70 years after her death, Frida Kahlo remains a force that inspires, challenges and redefined the borders of art and society.
+Even 70 years after her death, Frida Kahlo remains a force that inspires, challenges, and redefines the boundaries of art and society.

-Find out about the unique life and work of the Mexican painter in our relatives:
+Learn more about the unique life and work of the Mexican painter in our related articles:

 • Frida Kahlo – Mexican painter and icon of emancipation